BV-BRC/BV-BRC-Docs/docroot/cli_tutorial/index.rst

 *P3-scripts*.
 They are intended to run on your machine, going over the network to access the services provided by BV-BRC.

-**NOTE:The CLI documentation is in the process of being updated to reflect its instantiation in BV-BRC.**
+**NOTE: The CLI documentation is in the process of being updated to reflect its instantiation in BV-BRC.**
 ---------------------------------------------------------------------------------------------------------

 Installing the CLI Release